ME495-Navigation/slam-project-GogiPuttar/README.md

 * Winter 2023
 # Package List
 This repository consists of several ROS packages
-- `nuturtle_description` - 3D models of the nuturtle for simulation and visualization
+- `nuturtle_description` - 3D models of the nuturtle for simulation and visualization.
+- `nusim` - Loads the world consist of the robot, arena and obstacles.